Holidays Calendar for May 13, 2018

 This Day in History

-• 2001 Died: Rasipuram Krishnaswami Narayanaswami, better known under pen name R. K. Narayan, Indian author, one of the three leading figures of early Indian literature in English.
-He brought the genre of fiction, mythology and non-fiction to the rest of the world.
+• 2001 Died: Rasipuram Krishnaswami Narayanaswami, better known by his pen name R. K. Narayan, Indian author, one of the three leading figures of early Indian literature in English.

 • 2000 A firework factory exploded in Enschende, the Netherlands.
-22 were killed, 950 wounded.
+22 people were killed, 950 were wounded.
 The explosion caused an approximately €450 million damage.

 • 1996 600 people were killed during severe thunderstorms and a tornado in Bangladesh.

 • 1988 Died: Chet Baker, American singer and trumpet player, one of the fathers of modern jazz.
-He rose to fame during the 1950s for albums featuring his vocals.
+He is known for major innovations in cool jazz that led him to be nicknamed the "Prince of Cool".

-• 1983 Born: Grégory Lemarchal, French singer, who rose to fame by winning the forth series of the reality TV Star Academy France.
-Despite the short life, he became one of the most popular French singers.
+• 1983 Born: Grégory Lemarchal, French singer who rose to fame by winning the forth series of the reality TV show Star Academy.
+He died of cystic fibrosis three years after his win.

 • 1981 Mehmet Ali Ağca attempted to assassinate Pope John Paul II in St. Peter's Square in Rome.
 The Pope was rushed to the Agostino Gemelli University Polyclinic to undergo emergency surgery.

-• 1979 Born: Mickey Madden, American bass player, best known as the member of the pop rock bank Maroon 5.
+• 1979 Born: Mickey Madden, American bass player, best known as a member of the pop rock band Maroon 5.

-• 1969 Born: Brian Patrick Carroll, better known under his stagename Buckethead, American guitarist and songwriter.
-He recorded and released 132 own studio albums and performed on more than 50 albums by other artists, including Guns N' Roses and Iggy Pop.
+• 1969 Born: Brian Patrick Carroll, better known by his stage name Buckethead, American guitarist and songwriter.
+He recorded and released 132 studio albums and performed on more than 50 albums by other artists, including Guns N' Roses and Iggy Pop.

-• 1954 The original Broadway production of The Pajama Game opened and ran for another 1,063 performances.
-It later received three Tony Awards for Best Musical, Best Performance by a Featured Actress in a Musical, and Best Choreography.
+• 1954 The original Broadway production of The Pajama Game opened.
+The musical received three Tony Awards (Best Musical, Best Performance by a Featured Actress in a Musical, Best Choreography) and ran for 1,063 performances.

-• 1950 Born: Stevie Wonder, American singer-songwriter, pianist, and producer, one of the most loved musical performers of the late 20th century.
+• 1950 Born: Stevie Wonder, American singer-songwriter, pianist, and producer, one of the most beloved musical performers of the late 20th century.
 He received 25 Grammy Awards during his career.

 • 1950 The first round of the Formula One World Championship was held at Silverstone Circuit in England.

-• 1940 Following the invasion of German troops to the Netherlands, Queen Wilhelmina fled her country to Great Britain.
+• 1940 Following the German invasion the Netherlands, Queen Wilhelmina fled her country to Great Britain.
 Princess Juliana took her children to Canada for their safety.

 • 1938 Died: Charles Édouard Guillaume, Swiss-French physicist, Nobel Prize laureate in recognition of the service he had rendered to precision measurements in physics by his discovery of anomalies in nickel steel alloys.